-The Tribunal has considered all the evidence and arguments presented by both valuers in this appeal and has come to the following findings
+The Tribunal has considered all the evidence and arguments presented by both valuers in this appeal and has come to the following findings:

-• The comparisons adduced by the Appellant were very relevant

-- The subject property is almost twice the size of the standard units but has an excellent location within the centre. - The centre in which the subject property is located is some 10 kms from Dublin city and not so accessible to passing trade. - The respondent relied on the tone of the list in the Sandy Hall estate.
-The Tribunal consider that supporting comparisons from the neighbourhood centres used in the assessment by the Commissioner of Valuation of the Centre at the revision stage would have been of considerable assistance to it.
+- The comparisons adduced by the Appellant were very relevant. - The subject property is almost three times the size of the standard units. - The centre in which the subject property is located is some 10 kms from Dublin city and not so accessible to passing trade. - The respondent relied on the tone of the list in the Sandy Hall estate.
+The Tribunal consider that supporting comparisons from the neighbourhood centres used in the assessment by the Commissioner of Valuation of the Centre at the revision stage, would have been of considerable assistance to it.

-Accordingly the Tribunal determines the rateable valuation to be €158 calculated as follows:
+Accordingly the Tribunal determines the rateable valuation to be €230 calculated as follows: